akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-# TODO - CHAPTER/SECTION TITLES
+*** TODO - CHAPTER/SECTION TITLES

 ## Chapter 5 — The Lady of Stanwey

 Beatrice pressed her thumb against the last tally and held it there.
 The parchment had curled at the edges.
 Nearby, Goosie made another determined attempt to grab the ribbon binding of the roll, but Beatrice gently guided her little head away.

 In the background, the two servants raked the rushes, the rustle of straw filling the hall.
 Spring planting at Stanwey was done.
-The Summer heat of Beatrice's July name day was still a month away.
+The Summer heat of Beatrice’s July name day was still a month away.

 By the warm hearth, Harold sat heavily in his chair, tracing a finger along the vellum of his psalter, his lips moving with the Latin.

 Beatrice set her roll aside and looked across the room.
-‘That’s the accounts done, Father.'
+‘That’s the accounts done, Father.’

 He paused, the precious book resting on his knees.
-'Sweet daughter?'
+‘Sweet daughter?’

-'The tallies are done.
+‘The tallies are done.
 What are you reading?’

 ‘*Emitte manum tuam de excelso; eripe me, et libera me de aquis multis, de manu filiorum alienorum.*’